happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 7/21/2016
+- (9:00) Have continued to work on the Smart Camera app.
+I feel confident that the program is quickly approaching full fuctionality.
+I am fairly optimistic I will have it working by tomorrow's meeting
 - (5:00) Worked on the Smart Camera app, fixing a bug with the location aspect, and working towards finishing all the features outlined on the GoogleDoc

 Notes for 7/20/2016